pkoisti/SprintPredictor/README.md

 - 🤖 Machine learning model for sprint success prediction
 - 📊 Visual model evaluation with confusion matrix
-- 📈 Sprint completion predictions
-- 🎯 Issue-level success probability
+- 🎯 Issue-level sprint success prediction (yes/no outcome)
 - 🖥️ Desktop GUI application
 - 🔄 Optional Jira integration

-## Data and AI
+## Data and AI techniques

-The application uses two types of data:
+The provided application uses two types of data:
-1. CSV files (primary method)
+1. CSV files
-   - Use the included `mock_dev.csv` for testing
+   - Use the included `mock_data.csv` for testing
    - Create your own CSV files with the same format
 2. Jira data (optional)
    - Requires Jira credentials
    - Fetches data from your Jira instance
+   - Option to save fetched data into CSV for later use

 The AI model uses the following features: